ctm/mb2-doc/src/games.md

 the most popular combinations of core games with options.
-There is no requirement for a combination of a core game and options to be present in `GAMES` for that combination to be used in a tournament structure or ring game, so mb2 is already dealing more than fifty-nine different variants, but some of the differences are so small that it's hard to argue they're different games.
+There is no requirement for a combination of a core game and options to be present in `GAMES` for that combination to be used in a tournament structure or ring game, so mb2 is already dealing more than sixty different variants, but some of the differences are so small that it's hard to argue they're different games.